homepage

 For researchers wishing to work or gain experience in an ERC grantee’s team

-The ERC project database is an interactive tool that features data on projects funded by the ERC.
+The ERC dashboard is an interactive tool that features data on ERC funded projects and evaluated proposals.

 The tool allows users to access project details with the help of filters, to generate statistics and to export data in different formats.